Connecting, Supporting, & Empowering LGBTQ Families in the DMV

 Kelly graduated with dual BS degrees in International Business Management and German from Central College (Pella, Iowa) in 1999.
 He attained an MBA in Supply Chain Management and an MS in Information Systems from the Robert H. Smith School of Business, University of Maryland, in 2006.

-Kelly's excited to join the RFDC Board and give back to the community!
+Kelly's excited to be on the Rainbow Families Board and give back to the community!